lsst-dm/dmtn-091/index.rst

 Timescale for preserving processed datasets
 ===========================================

-With regular reprocessing of datasets the volume of data on disk will grow rapidly.
+With regular reprocessing of datasets, the volume of data on disk will grow rapidly.
 It is neither necessary nor feasible to preserve all processed datasets in perpetuity.
 The following gives the required timescales for retaining processed test datasets:

  * LARGE: A minimum of two datasets should always be preserved as well as two sets of corresponding master calibraions to be used for subsequent processing campaigns.
 The reason is to compare the results of each processing campaign.
 One of the two may be deleted prior to processing the next one if space is needed.
  * MEDIUM: 12 months.